UMWEDU/umw-residencelife-sync/_posts/2020-07-09-first-year-mini-series-common-questions.md

 published: true
 post_date: 2020-07-09 13:51:30
 ---
+By Michelle Brooks, Cece Burkett, and John Hughey
 <h3>Allowed in Rooms</h3>
 <ol>
  	<li>Question: Can students bring TVs?
 Do they need to get service?</li>